Carnasserie Rock Art Excavation 2023

 In the autumn of 2023, Kilmartin Museum joined forces with Archaeology Scotland* to undertake archaeological excavations at three prehistoric rock art sites in Kilmartin Glen.
 The Kilmartin area has long been recognised as an internationally significant focus for enigmatic carvings dating to the Neolithic and Bronze Age.

-While carved stones are sometimes found at monuments, including the Temple Wood Stone Circles and the Nether Largie North Cairn, this new investigation will explore cup and ring markings on rocky outcrops in the wider landscape.
+Carved stones are found at monuments, including the Temple Wood Stone Circles and the Nether Largie North Cairn, as well as on rocky outcrops in the wider landscape.
+This new investigation explored cup and ring markings in the landscape.

-The three sites are located at Carnasserie Farm, on land which has been a focus for several of the Museum’s previous surveys and excavations.
-Over 240 sites have been recorded, from post-medieval abandoned townships to prehistoric monuments.
-Scotland’s Rock Art Project recorded the rock art there using photogrammetry.
+The three sites we examined are located at Carnasserie Farm, which has been the focus for several of the Museum’s previous surveys and excavations.
+Over 240 sites have been recorded there, from post-medieval abandoned townships to prehistoric monuments.
+Scotland’s Rock Art Project also recorded the rock art there using photogrammetry.

 Please click below for further information about the project: